tatemura/congenio/README.md

 Usage
 -----
-It can be used either a stand alone command or a library embedded to other programs.
+It can be used either as a stand-alone command or as a library embedded in other programs.

 ### Command-line (use in a script)

 A command line tool "congen" converts a config document into a set of resolved documents (in either XML or JSON format).

+    % congen --outdir config --format json experiment-001.xml
+    % less config/out/*.json

-A script can use this tool to generate and use resolved documents as input of experiments.
+A custom script (e.g., shell or python) can use this tool to generate and use resolved documents as experiment parameters.
 (See [wiki](https://github.com/tatemura/congenio/wiki/CommandLineInterface)
 on the command line interface.)